bweston6/pi-remote/README.md

 # Raspberry Pi IR Transmitter Web Interface
-This project uses Python's `Flask` to host a remote web interface, which uses `ir-ctl` to emit remote codes from an infrared LED.
+This project uses Python's `Flask` to host a TV-remote web interface, which uses `ir-ctl` to emit remote codes from an infrared LED.

 All that means that you can use any device on the local network as a remote control for your TV, or other IR device.